oandrew/ipod-gadget/README.md

 ## kernel module

 The kernel module takes care of the USB device gadget side.
-An iPod, when plugged in a dock, presents an USB configuration with 2 interfaces:
+An iPod, when plugged in a dock, presents a USB configuration with 2 interfaces:
 1. UAC1(USB Audio Class 1) - standart usb audio streaming interface.
 2. HID - bidirectional transport for iAP packets.